-The school's Student Information System (powered by RenWeb) allows students and families ready access, including mobile access, to homework assignments, class schedules, directories, and other information.
+The school's Student Information System (powered by FACTS) allows students and families ready access, including mobile access, to homework assignments, class schedules, directories, and other information.

-The school employs a Technology Coordinator to provide support for student and administrative computer equipment.
+The school employs an Educational Technology Coordinator and a Technology Coordinator to provide support for students, teachers, and other school personnel.
 Both Apple and Windows-based computers and devices are fully supported.
-Most teachers prefer that papers and reports be submitted in a Microsoft Word compatible format.

 The Technology Afternoon Program provides Upper School students with an opportunity to strengthen their problem-solving, design, collaboration, and production skills in a relaxed and supportive environment.
 These skills will be developed through exposure to a variety of technologies and devices, which typically include a MakerBot 3D printer, Sphero brand app-controlled robots, Vex Robotic equipment, Raspberry Pi 3 computers, and Macs.
 Throughout the Technology Afternoon Program, students will have opportunities to learn and practice HTML and Python coding skills and to design and complete their own independent projects.
 No prior technical knowledge is necessary to join this program; students must only bring their willingness to explore and create!